 (a) Review Meetings.
 The Recipient, including but not limited to the Principal Investigator (or, if applicable, co-Principal Investigators), is required to participate in periodic review meetings with BPA.
-Review meetings enable BPA to assess the work performed under this financial assistance award and determine whether the Recipient has timely achieved the technical milestones and deliverables stated in Attachment [CO shall insert attachment reference] to this financial assistance award.
+Review meetings enable BPA to assess the work performed under this financial assistance award and determine whether the Recipient has timely achieved the technical milestones and deliverables stated in this financial assistance award.